 But now, even small businesses have to put in extra efforts to earn a top spot in the local SERP.

-How severe is the Possum Effect?
+How severe is the Google Possum Update ?

 Google is yet to confirm that a local search update actually happened.
 But, the effects have been widely observed and recognized by the search community.

 Here is a screenshot on what Moz said about the Google Possum Update .

 To know the impact of the update, Search Engine Land reached out to Bright Local to track the rankings of their clients.

 In the study, Bright Local “looked at the ranking factors of 1,307 different businesses, which were tracking 14,242 keywords.
 Then we compared the difference between September 7 and August 31 (the date before Possum).”

 - 9% of the keywords had the business pop into the Local Finder when they weren’t there previously.